moonbeam-foundation/moonbeam/runtime-diffs/README.md

 Meanwhile, `LocalAssets` pallet has been removed, so you would expect references to storages, extrinsics, events; to be removed.

 > [!NOTE]
-> Adding new pallets may not nessecarily correspond to new storages or extrinsics being added - althougth it often does.
+> Adding new pallets may not necessarily correspond to new storages or extrinsics being added - althougth it often does.

 ## Resources